treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 ### sorted

-The `sorted` function accepts any iterable and returns a new lit of all the values in that iterable in sorted order.
+The `sorted` function accepts any iterable and returns a new list of all the values in that iterable in sorted order.

 ```python
 >>> numbers = [1, 8, 2, 13, 5, 3, 1]